-- F. Applicability of rules to gifted children. - (1) All definitions, policies, procedures, assurances, procedural safeguards and services identified in 6.31.2 NMAC for school-aged children with disabilities apply to school-aged gifted children within the educational jurisdiction of each local school district, including children in charter schools within the district, except: - (a) the requirements of 6.31.2.8 NMAC through 6.31.2.10 NMAC [Right to FAPE, Public Agency Responsibilities, Identification, Evaluations and Eligibility Determinations]; - (b) Subsections J [Children in State-Supported Educational Programs], K [Children in Detention and Correctional Facilities] and L [Children in Private Schools or Facilities] of 6.31.2.11 NMAC regarding child find, evaluations and services for private school children with disabilities, children with disabilities in state-supported educational programs, children with disabilities in detention and correctional facilities and children with disabilities who are schooled at home; - (c) the requirements of 34 CFR Secs.
-300.530-300.536 [Discipline Procedures], Subsection I of 6.31.2.13 NMAC [Due Process Hearings] and 6.11.2.11 NMAC regarding disciplinary changes of placement for children with disabilities; and - (d) the requirements of 34 CFR Secs.
-300.43 [Ward of the State], 300.320(b) [IEP's
+D. Applicability of rules to gifted children.

+- (1) All definitions, policies, procedures, assurances, procedural safeguards and services identified in 6.31.2 NMAC for school-aged children with disabilities apply to school-aged gifted children within the educational jurisdiction of each local school district, including children in charter schools within the school district, except: - (a) the requirements of 6.31.2.8 NMAC through 6.31.2.10 NMAC [Right to FAPE, Public Agency Responsibilities, Identification, Evaluations and Eligibility Determinations]; - (b) Subsections J [Children in State-Supported Educational Programs], K(correct subsection M) [Children in Detention and Correctional Facilities] and L (correct subsection N)[Children in Private Schools or Facilities] of 6.31.2.11 NMAC regarding child find, evaluations and services for private school children with disabilities, children with disabilities in state-supported educational programs, children with disabilities in detention and correctional facilities and children with disabilities who are schooled at home; - (c) the requirements of 34 CFR Secs.
+300.530 through300.536 [Discipline Procedures], Subsection I of 6.31.2.13 NMAC [Due Process Hearings] and 6.11.2.11 NMAC (subsection F) regarding disciplinary changes of placement for children with disabilities; and - (d) the requirements of 34 CFR Secs.
+300.43 [Ward of the State], and 300.320(b) [IEP's Transition Service] and Paragraph (2) of Subsection (G) of 6.31.2.11NMAC regarding transition planning.
+Students identified as gifted shall meet the requirements at Subsection B of

-Transition Service] and 6.31.2.11(G)(2) regarding transition planning.
-Students identified as gifted must meet the requirements at Subsection B of 22-13-1.1 NMSA 1978, which is the next step plan for students without disabilities. disability and be entitled to a free appropriate public education for both reasons.
+22-13-1.1 NMSA 1978, which is the next step plan for students without disabilities.

 - (2) Assuming appropriate evaluations, a child may properly be determined to be both gifted and a child with a disability and be entitled to a free appropriate public education for both reasons.
+The rules in this section 6.31.2.12 NMAC apply only to gifted children. - (3) Nothing in these rules shall preclude a school district or a charter school within a school district from offering additional gifted programs for children who fail to meet the eligibility criteria.
+However, the state shall only provide funds under Section 22-8-21 NMSA 1978 for department-approved gifted programs for those students who meet the established criteria.

+E. Advisory committees.

-The rules in this section 6.31.2.12 NMAC apply only to gifted children. - (3) Nothing in these rules shall preclude a school district or a charter school within a district from offering additional gifted programs for children who fail to meet the eligibility criteria.
-However, the state shall only provide funds under Section 22-8-21 NMSA 1978 for department approved gifted programs for those students who meet the established criteria. - G. Advisory committees. - (1) Each school district offering a gifted education program shall create one or more advisory committees of parents, community members, students and school staff members.
-The school district may create as many advisory committees as there are high schools in the district or may create a district-wide advisory committee. - (2) The membership of each advisory committee shall reflect the cultural diversity of the enrollment of the school district or the schools the committee advises.
+- (1) Each school district offering a gifted education program shall create one or more advisory committees of parents, community members, students and school staff members.
+The school district may create as many advisory committees as there are high schools in the school district or may create a district-wide advisory committee. - (2) The membership of each advisory committee shall reflect the cultural diversity of the enrollment of the school district or the schools the advisory committee advises.
 Representation from all schools the committee is advising is required. - (3) Purposes.
-The advisory committee shall: - (a) regularly review the goals and priorities of the gifted program, including the operational plans for student identification, evaluation, placement and service delivery; (b) demonstrate support for the gifted program; (c) provide information regarding the impact that cultural background, linguistic background, socioeconomic status and disability conditions within the community may have on the child referral, identification, evaluation and service delivery processes; (d) advocate for children who have been under- represented in gifted services due to cultural or linguistic background, socioeconomic status, or disability conditions, in order to ensure that these children have equal opportunities to benefit from services for gifted students; and (e) meet three or more times per year at regular intervals.
-(4) Formal documentation of committee membership, activities and recommendations shall be maintained.
-If proposals are made by the committee to address any of the purposes as listed in Subsection G(3) of 6.31.2.12 NMAC, they shall be submitted in writing to the district administration.
-The administration shall respond in writing to any proposed actions before the next scheduled meeting of the advisory committee.
+The advisory committee shall: - (a) regularly review the goals and priorities of the gifted program, including the operational plans for student identification, evaluation, placement and service delivery; - (b) demonstrate support for the gifted program;